 Past projects include funding a variety of housing activities, as well as improvements to public facilities.
+A workout plan is in place and therefore, the City of Hanford may submit an amended action plan.

 The City's current housing programs remain popular with local residents, as evidenced by the amount of money expended thus far.
-The FY 2010-2011 Action Plan allocated \$259,636 to Emergency Repair Program.
+The FY 2011-2012 Action Plan allocated \$130,500 to Emergency Repair Program, \$300,000 to First Time Home Buyer Program, and \$5,000 to Kings/Tulare Continuum of Care.